hanabi/hanabi.github.io/misc/2-Player.md

 - Our group generally only plays games with 3 to 5 players, since 2-player games are not as fun / not as skill-based.
 In general, the *Hyphen-ated Conventions Framework* is **not optimized for only 2-players**.
 - With that said, it is possible to use the Hyphen-ated convention framework to also play 2-player games.
 Expert players can usually get perfect scores with ease (depending on the variant).
-- This document provides some extra conventions that are used by our group while playing 2-player games.
+- This page provides some extra conventions that are used by our group while playing 2-player games.
 - The goal of these conventions is to get the highest average score for the classic variants ("No Variant" and "Rainbow (6 Suit)") over a large series of games.
 Thus, they are designed to be quite conservative.
 If you are playing a more difficult variant, then it might be prudent to play more risky by disabling certain conventions (e.g. one-away saves, DDA) and adding other ones (e.g. positional discards).

 <br />